curious-containers/curious-containers.github.io/cc-agency.md

 # CC-Agency

+CC-Agency is an advanced server software, which is able to connect to a distributed cluster of docker-engines and schedules experiments defined in RED format for parallel execution.

+It implements two major software components: CC-Agency Broker provides a restful web API, to register experiments and to query information.
+CC-Agency Controller is a background process, which connects to a Docker cluster and schedules the experiments for execution.

+CC-Agency persists the state of experiments in MongoDB and is very fault tolerant, when it comes to failing containers, docker-engines or network connections.

+## User Information

+If you are a **user** and would like to connect to an existing installation of CC-Agency, please refer to the [REST API](cc-agency-api.md) documentation.

+If you are new to RED and Curious Containers, please work through the [RED Beginner's Guide](#red-beginners-guide.md) first.

+It is advised to test and validate your RED files and containers locally with [CC-FAICE](cc-faice.md).

+In order to make your **resources** referenced in a RED file, like a Docker image and input/output file locations, available to a remote Docker cluster, they have to be **published** in an appropriate way.
+This means that Docker images have to be uploaded to a Docker registry, like the official [DockerHub](https://hub.docker.com/) or a private [registry](https://docs.docker.com/registry/), and that data exchange must be handled through a data management system (DMS) via the network.
+We provide [RED connector](#red-connectors.md) plugins for secure file exchange protocols and the [XNAT](https://www.xnat.org/) DMS.
+Of course, as demanded by the [FAIR princibles](https://www.force11.org/fairprinciples), common authentication mechanisms are supported for Docker registry and data connections to protect your files in transit.

+As a positive side-effect, your experiments do not rely on any local files, which allows you to share and store your RED files in a **reproducible** way.

+## Data Security

+As a technical necessity, you are required to send your Docker image and data access credentials defined in your RED file to CC-Agency.
+It is therefore strongly advised to only use CC-Agency if you **trust the operator** with this sensitive data.

+To improve data protection you should use **temporary credentials** whenever possible.

+CC-Agency will store these in its database.
+We plan to implement an automatic removal of credentials, which will delete these entries from the database after the processing of the corresponding experiment is finished (as of version 5.2.0, this is feature is **not yet available**).

 ## Installation

 The following instructions have been tested on Ubuntu 18.04 with Python 3.6.
 Instructions for other Linux distributions should be similar.